 Symptoms of Traumatic Brain Injuries

 In many cases, injured people may be diagnosed with post-concussive syndrome.
-Post-concussive syndrome is where symptoms like altered mental consciousness or emotional symptoms, like depression or anxiety, and sleeplessness exist for a period of months after the injury and cause difficulty with daily functioning.
+Post-concussive syndrome is where symptoms like altered mental consciousness or emotional symptoms, like depression or anxiety, and sleeplessness exist for months after the injury and cause difficulty with daily functioning.

 Difficulties of fighting a TBI claim